What Is Generative Engine Optimization? 2026 Guide + Playbook

 A small site with no AI-search history can ship the foundation in five working days.
 The order matters because each step makes the next one cheaper.

-Day 6 to 7 — Off-site entity signals.
+Day 6 to 7: Off-site entity signals.
 Submit a Wikidata draft for your brand if it does not exist.
 Verify the LinkedIn company page.
 Update Crunchbase or AngelList.
-Make sure every off-site profile name and tagline matches the website exactly — entity disambiguation depends on lexical alignment.
+Make sure every off-site profile name and tagline matches the website exactly, because entity disambiguation depends on lexical alignment.

 The minimum viable GEO stack for a site with no AI-search history.
 A site with no AI-search history can begin producing citations within thirty to sixty days from a foundation that fits on one page.
 Allow GPTBot, ClaudeBot, PerplexityBot, and OAI-SearchBot in robots.txt.
 Ship llms.txt at the domain root with a structured summary, services list, and contact path.
 Add Organization and WebSite JSON-LD to every page with a populated sameAs array pointing to LinkedIn, YouTube, GitHub, and Wikidata wherever those exist.
 Write one 134 to 167 word citable passage on the homepage answering the highest-intent buyer question.
 Add FAQPage schema with five to seven question-answer pairs at 40 to 60 words each on the highest-traffic page.
 That is the floor.
 Below it, AI assistants cannot reliably select the site as a source even if they wanted to.
 Above it, the practice begins compounding within weeks.